 Equipment Needed for Instant Pot Egg Bites

 To make these Instant Pot Egg Bites, you will need to get a set of egg bite silicone molds.
-Here are some other great ones to check out that all come in a set of two and include lids!

 I also learned that you can make these using baby food silicone mold trays too!
 I actually made this recipe using a set of baby food silicone trays that we had in the house and the egg bites turned out great.